 It recognizes the differences in race, color, gender, ethnic origin, and physical ability among people.
 It acknowledges the distinctions between these differences.
 In addition, it respects how people intend to live their lives based on their own choices.

 For instance, an African American boy with a Haitian mother and an African American boy who is raised in the South, though both may look the same due to their similar skin color, may have totally diverse outlook in life and work.

-How a person think, say, or act are not the same with others.
+How a person thinks, say, or act is not the same with others.
 What they believe molds their speech and, later, action.
 This is what diversity is about.
 Since people encounter differences within and outside their workplaces, they should be encouraged to respect the differences in society.

 People tend to judge other people without determining whether or not judging individuals, people, or situations are relevant or legitimate.
 Many of them do not think for themselves and instead let others do the thinking.

 Such attitude and behavior make people rely on unfair judgments in order to make a quick decision about individuals, people, or situations.
 They do this because it is safe and convenient.